 An "Agape Meal Worship," otherwise called a "Love Feast," is described as a religious meal held initially by early Christians, which eventually developed into the service of Holy Communion.
 "Agape" is the New Testament Greek word for self-giving love.
 Christians sometimes hold Agape meal worship on Maundy Thursday before Good Friday and Easter Sunday.
 In the early development of the church, Saint Paul hints at a meal before the Communion in 1 Corinthians 11.20-22.
 "When you meet together, you are not interested in the Lord's Supper.
-For some of you hurry to eat your meal without sharing with others.
+For some of you, hurry to eat your meal without sharing it with others.
 As a result, some go hungry while others get drunk.
 What?
 Don't you have your own homes for eating and drinking?"
 It is evident from this letter that there are abuses present when some eat heartily, and others go hungry.
 The Early Church's answer to this problem seems to have been to separate off the Agape meal worship from the solemn part of the worship time.
-A modern version of the Agape which may be used at a conference or in the church hall may look like this.
+A modern Agape version may be used at a conference or in the church hall.
 The room should be comfortable and maybe lit with candles for ambiance.
 Table and chairs set out in a "U" "horseshoe" shape facing each other.✞

 The leader should distribute the Gospel and Epistle readings in written form for everybody in advance.
 The service begins with a call to worship, such as "The Lord be with you" (assuming people have arrived and are engaged in casual conversation.)✞

 One person with a jug of warm water and bowl, another with a towel pass around the group and pour water over each person's hands.
-They say, "This is a reminder of Jesus' love and servanthood," and then, "In Jesus' name, we welcome you to this Agape Meal."
+They say, "This is a reminder of Jesus' love and servanthood."
+Then, "In Jesus' name, we welcome you to this Agape Meal."
 The persons with the jug and the towel have their hands washed last of all.✞

 The House of Faith group shares the wine and bread with a Gospel reading and general prayers as part of the Agape Meal Worship.
 A public conversation takes place with the sharing of Agape wine and food then ask a volunteer to share a poem or testimony.
 After the first course of the dinner, we all stand for the Gospel.
 A 3-5 minute interactive moment follows (what did you think of this or that?)
 After the general conversation, the main course begins with testimonies or poems.✞

-A read from the scripture is shared as opposed to the formal Prayer of Consecration used by many churches.
+A reading from the Scriptures is shared instead of the formal Prayer of Consecration used by many churches.
 Two people then give out the bread with wine with the words "the body of Christ" and "the blood of Christ" The wine should be in separate little cups rather than a communal container or vessel.
 In essence, this is a critical detail insisted on by Archbishop Finlay when he approved this format.
 The bread with wine can be consumed at once or formally at the same time together.
-Open prayer and the laying on of hands or anointing with oil may be used when appropriate at this point.
-Someone should pray for the church, the world, and other needs like the sick, the dying, the church, civic leaders, the Queen as appropriate, and general personal prayers then follows.
+Open prayer and the laying on of hands or anointing with oil is appropriate.
+Someone should pray for the church, the world, and other needs like the sick, the dying, civic leaders, the Queen as appropriate, and general personal prayers.
 All say together at the end, "Glory to God from generation to generation..."
 Blow out the candles to signal the end of the sharing of the Agape Love Meal.✞

 Leader "Most merciful God, we confess that we have sinned against you in thought, word, and deed, by what we have done and by what we have left undone.
 We have not loved you with our whole heart; we have not loved our neighbors as ourselves.
 We are truly sorry, and we humbly repent.
 For the sake of your Son Jesus Christ, have mercy on us and forgive us, that we may delight in your will, and walk in your ways, to the glory of your name.
 Amen"✞

 According to Jesus teaching the Communion service, the Mass or The Lord's Supper, depending upon your denomination, was instituted in the Upper Room.
 When a clergy person or the Bishop is present, a home may hold a Eucharist or Holy Communion service but not more than one week in four.
 The Communion service may be alternately called the Lord's Supper (in many Protestant Churches), the Mass (in the Roman Catholic Church), or the Eucharist (in many Anglican Churches.)
-Celebrate it from an approved service like that of the Anglican B.A.S. or other recommended texts for worship services or commonly used format as in the Baptist Church.
-These are other names used to describe the communion service in denominations like the Eastern Orthodox Church.✞
+Celebrate it from an approved service like that of the Anglican B.A.S. or other recommended texts for worship services or commonly used format as in the Baptist Church.✞

-The Teaching is based on the Gospel or Epistle set Lectionary readings for the day.
+The Gospel or Epistle set Lectionary readings determine the teaching for the day.
 Sometimes an Old Testament reading also may be used.
-A sharing time when individuals can share their views and questions can take place after the teaching to discuss any matters arising from the reading and its relevance to us today.
-The following is a short form of service suitable for a House Faith home communion service.✞
+A sharing time when individuals can share their views and questions can occur after the teaching to discuss any matters arising from the text and its relevance to us today.
+The following is a short form of service suitable for a Household of Faith home communion service.✞

 Leader.
 "Let us pray."

-"Brothers and sisters in Christ, God calls us to faithful service by the proclamation of the word and sustains us with the sacrament of the body and blood of Christ.
+"Brothers and sisters in Christ, God calls us to faithful service by the proclamation of the word and sustains us with the sacrament of Christ's body and blood.
 Hear now God's word, and receive this holy food from the Lord's table."✞

 We pray that the Lord Jesus Christ deliver us from all temptation and evil and give us life through Jesus.
 The Bishop or in the Bishop's absence a Priest prays, "Almighty God have mercy upon you, pardon and deliver you from all your sins, confirm and strengthen you in all goodness, and keep you in eternal life; through Jesus Christ our Lord.
 Amen."
 A Lay Leader may say, "Almighty God have mercy upon us, Pardon and deliver us from all our sins, Confirm and strengthen us in all goodness, And keep us in eternal life, Through Jesus Christ our Lord.
 Amen"✞